heyuan7676/ts_eQTLs/README.md

 Rscript mapping/lm.R -f ${FM_fn}
 ```

-## Folder structure in this repository
+## Brief description of folders in this repository
 `sn_spMF/`: main folder with code for running sn-spMF to learn latent patterns.
 `mapping/`: map eQTLs to factors after learning the latent patterns.
 `data/`: demo data